The best hotels in Perth

 The second big mistake is ignoring Fremantle completely.
 Visitors assume it's too far out, but 30 minutes on the Fremantle Line changes that.
 Fremantle Colonial Accommodation on Collie Street runs $115-165/night and puts you inside one of Australia's most historically intact port cities.
 That's not nothing.

-Perth's best neighborhoods
+Perth's best hotel regions

 Start with Perth CBD or Northbridge. you'll be central, walkable, and close to everything that actually matters.
 Fremantle and Mandurah are worth it only if you have specific reasons to be there.